protocubo/haxe-format/doc/ett/Elebeta Text Tables (ETT).md

 --------------------------------------------------------------------------------

 The format has essencially two sections: a header section and a data section.
-While the data section is totally in CSV format, the first part of the header is not (although it is still CSV readable), and that is where all CSV settings are defined.
+While the data section is simply in CSV, the first part of the header is not (although it is still CSV readable), and there is where all CSV settings are defined.

 ##2.1 Header